XSLiuLab/XSLiuLab.github.io/content/member/lian.md

 [[organizations]]
     name = "ShanghaiTech.
 University"
-    role = "Exchange Student"
+    role = "Exchange Student (Summer, 2019)"

 +++

-Li An studied at Liu lab in summer, 2019.
+Li An is an exchange student from the University of Oxford, studied at Liu lab in summer, 2019.

+## Publications

+1. Wang, S., Cowley, L. A. & Liu, X. S. (2019).
+Sex Differences in Cancer Immunotherapy Efficacy, Biomarkers, and Therapeutic Strategy.
+Molecules 2019, 24(18), 3214.